StrawberryBe/analytics.de-DE/help/technotes/ga-to-aa/reports/acquisition-reports.md

 ### Social - Netzwerkverweise

-Der Bericht &quot;Netzwerkverweise&quot; zeigt an, welche sozialen Netzwerkdomänen den Traffic zu Ihrer Site bringen.
+Der Bericht "Netzwerkverweise" zeigt an, welche sozialen Netzwerkdomänen den Traffic zu Ihrer Site bringen.
 This data is available in Analysis Workspace using the **Referring Domain** dimension and **Visits from Social Sites** segment.

-1. In the Components menu, locate the **Referring Domain** dimension and drag it onto the large freeform table area labeled &#39;Drop a Dimension here&#39;.
+1. In the Components menu, locate the **Referring Domain** dimension and drag it onto the large freeform table area labeled 'Drop a Dimension here'.
-2. In the Components menu, locate the **Visits from Social Sites** segment and drag in onto the small area just above the freeform table labeled &#39;Drop a segment here&#39;.
+2. In the Components menu, locate the **Visits from Social Sites** segment and drag in onto the small area just above the freeform table labeled 'Drop a segment here'.
 3. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 ### Social - Einstiegsseiten

-Der Bericht &quot;Einstiegsseiten&quot; zeigt an, auf welche Seiten Besucher gelangt sind, nachdem sie über ein soziales Netzwerk auf einen Link geklickt haben.
+Der Bericht "Einstiegsseiten" zeigt an, auf welche Seiten Besucher gelangt sind, nachdem sie über ein soziales Netzwerk auf einen Link geklickt haben.
 This data is available in Analysis Workspace using the **Entry Page** dimension and **Visits from Social Sites** segment.

-1. In the Components menu, locate the **Entry Page** dimension and drag it onto the large freeform table area labeled &#39;Drop a Dimension here&#39;.
+1. In the Components menu, locate the **Entry Page** dimension and drag it onto the large freeform table area labeled 'Drop a Dimension here'.
-2. In the Components menu, locate the **Visits from Social Sites** segment and drag in onto the small area just above the freeform table labeled &#39;Drop a segment here&#39;.
+2. In the Components menu, locate the **Visits from Social Sites** segment and drag in onto the small area just above the freeform table labeled 'Drop a segment here'.
 3. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.

 ### Social - Konversionen